threnjen/chore-app-docs/docs/phases/PHASE_2_DETAILED.md

     2. Validate rejector is a parent in the family
     3. Update assignment status to REJECTED
     4. If penalty configured and apply_penalty=True, debit child's account
+    5. Late penalty and rejection penalty are mutually exclusive
     5. Allow re-completion (status can go back to COMPLETED)
     """
     assignment = await self._get_assignment(assignment_id)